Free Things To Do Free Things To Do

 Capture the day with a selfie

-The dock is one of the UK’s most photographed attractions and we’re home to some of Liverpool’s best selfie spots.
-Show some love in front of our giant hearts by Anchor Courtyard – a legacy of Liverpool hosting Eurovision in 2023 – or head to Britannia Pavilion on the inner quay for an unbeatable backdrop accompanied by the Three Graces.
+Royal Albert Dock is one of the UK’s most photographed attractions and we’re home to some of Liverpool’s best selfie spots.
+Fall in love with the cute backdrop of our giant hearts by Anchor Courtyard, or head to Britannia Pavilion on the inner quay for an unbeatable spot to capture the dock, Museum of Liverpool and the Three Graces all in one incredible shot.

 Cookies on the Albert Dock website